AlekEagle/cumulonimbus-docs/src/api/session.md

 :::

 ::: warning Ratelimit
 This endpoint uses a ratelimit that is separate from the rest of the API.
-This ratelimit is 3 requests per 3 minutes per IP address.
-If you try to register an account while providing a session, you will receive an [InvalidSession](/reference/errors#invalidsession) error.
+This ratelimit is `4` request(s) per `5` minute(s) per IP address.
+Requests that are responded to with error code `404 Not Found` are not counted towards this ratelimit.
 :::

 ::: warning Identity Reverification